peterlulu666/CProgrammingTutorialGitbook/Data type and typedefs.md

 ## Struct

+Array is the collection of the same type data.
+Likewise, struct is the collection of the different type data.

 Struct is an aggregation of heterogeneous types that represent a record.

 ## Assignment